 The Global Coordinators shall be primarily responsible for the day-to-day management of W4GF, and shall have responsibilities including but not limited to:

-- Resource Mobilization and development of appropriate administrative, financial, monitoring and evaluation management systems to support the effective functioning of W4GF as well as creating budgets and workplans and ensuring timely implementation
+- Resource Mobilisation and development of appropriate, administrative, financial, monitoring and evaluation management systems to support the effective functioning of W4GF as well as creating budgets and work-plans and ensuring timely implementation

 - Maintaining W4GF’s relationship with W4GF advocates and partners; the Steering Group, fiscal agents and its donors

 - Coordinating the function of the Steering Group which includes obtaining approval of budgets and work plans and providing regular and adequate updates to the Steering Group on the day-to-day management of W4GF.

 2.a Providing direction, leadership and management of the W4GF team, including recruiting and performance management of team members.
 This includes providing direction and leadership to sustain and grow the W4GF movement as well as:

 - Leading and managing the W4GF Team (staff/consultants,) including the recruitment, performance assessment, retention and removal of relevant personnel.

 - Working with and expanding the W4GF movement and support W4GF Advocates